-How to Deal With Your Inner Critic
+How to Be Kind to Your Inner Critic

 The best way to learn how to deal with inner critic patterns is to notice the harsh thought, pause before believing it, and answer it with a more balanced, compassionate response.
 Mindfulness helps you create space between you and the judging voice so the thought becomes something you can observe, not a command you must obey.